Ali Price

-Alistair William Price (born 12 May 1993) is a professional rugby union player who plays as a scrum-half for United Rugby Championship club Edinburgh.
+Alistair William Price (born 12 May 1993) is a professional rugby union player who plays as a scrum-half for Top 14 club Montpellier.
 Born in England, he represents Scotland at international level after qualifying on ancestry grounds.

 Early life

 Price was born on 12 May 1993 in King's Lynn, Norfolk, England.
 He was educated at Wisbech Grammar School, a private school in Wisbech, Cambridgeshire.
 He is eligible to play for Scotland through his Scottish mother.
 He has extended family in Troon, South Ayrshire.

-Price was drafted to Ayr in the Scottish Premiership for the 2017-18 season.
+Price was drafted to Ayr in the Scottish Premiership for the 2017–18 season.

 Club career

-Price signed for Glasgow Warriors in the 2013-14 season as part of their Elite Development Programme.
+Price signed for Glasgow Warriors in the 2013–14 season as part of their Elite Development Programme.
 As part of this deal, Price also played for the BT Premiership side Stirling County.
-In November 2023 Price was loaned to Edinburgh, where he stayed until the end of the 2024-25 season, signing for Montpellier from the 2025-26 season.
+In November 2023 Price was loaned to Edinburgh, where he stayed until the end of the 2024–25 season, signing for Montpellier from the 2025–26 season.

 On 21 December 2015 Price graduated from the Scottish Rugby Academy and signed a professional contract with Glasgow Warriors.

-Price's nickname amongst his team mates at Glasgow is "Ah-ha-li Price" in reference to another famous Norfolk resident, Alan Partridge.
+Price's nickname amongst his teammates at Glasgow is "Ah-ha-li Price" in reference to another famous Norfolk resident, Alan Partridge.